 You can download a complete copy of the grant guidelines, which includes information on eligibility and the review process:

 Impact Austin’s members serve on committees that evaluate the grant proposals.
-The committees select two finalists in each of our five focus areas as well as for the catalyst grant.
+The committees select two finalists in each focus area as well as for the catalyst grant.
 In June, we invite all members to cast a vote for the winning grant recipients.

 To qualify for an Impact Austin grant, an organization must be classified as a “public charity” with tax-exempt status under Sections 501(c)(3) and 509(a) of the U.S. Internal Revenue Code.